darkstar/darkstar.github.io/_posts/2021-11-15-k3s-on-raspberypi-at-home-part4.md

 A small "problem" with WordPress is, that is it not able to create a database in the backend by itself.
 So the administrator has to create an empty database first, and also create a user with full access to the database.

+Yes, there are other ways of creating an initial database, and we will be using a different method in the next part.
+But since this is a "how I learned about k8s"-style post, I thought it would be interesting to also include the more complicated ways I came up with for solving some issues, instead of just providing a clean, easy way.
+{: .notice }

 Our Database is already up and running, but it's empty, so how can we create a database inside that running pod?

 Of course with the `kubectl exec` command.
 But what if we do not know the root-password that was used for the MariaDB database?
 With a few tricks, we can get that out of the Kubernetes secret.
 This is why we installed the `jq` tool back in part 1.